How to Install Wike on Fedora

 Remove Wike

-To remove Wike installed via DNF:
+To remove Wike installed via DNF along with any unused dependencies:

 sudo dnf remove wike